isHarryh/Distributed-Requester/README.md

       "connect": 5.0, // default to 5.0
       "read": 10.0, // default to 10.0
       "write": 10.0 // default to 10.0
-    }
+    },
+    "proxy": {
+      "order": "switchByRule", // default to "random", can be "random", "sequential", "switchByRule" "preflight": false, // default to false, if true, will preflight the proxy before using it, only available in "switchByRule" mode
+      "preflight_url": "https://httpbin.org/get", // required if preflight is true
+      "preflight_timeout": 5.0, // default to 5.0
+      "preflight_max_switches": 3, // default to 3, the maximum number of times to switch proxies during preflight }
   },
   "prefabs": { // optional (children are also optional)